International Society for Justice Research

 In addition to program sessions and graduate student workshop, conference attendees may opt to attend: the gala dinner at the Carter Presidential Center and Library; a tour of the Martin Luther King Center and the Center for Civil and Human Rights; and an evening excursion to Ponce City Market.
 See Registration for more information.

 Registration opens February 1, 2018.
 Please see Registration.

 Accommodations are available at the Emory Conference Center and in university residence halls.
 Visit Accomodations for more information.

 The hosts would like to thank the following units for their financial and collegial support.
 At Emory University, we recognize Emory College and its departments of: Sociology, Psychology, Economics, African American Studies, and Women, Gender, and Sexualities Studies.
-Additionally, we thank the School of Nursing, School of Public Health, the Laney Graduate School’s New Thinkers/New Leaders Program, the Center for Mind, Brain, and Culture, the James Weldon Johnson Institute for Race and Difference, the Ethics Center, the Office of Sustainability Issues, and the Institute for Developing Nations.
+Additionally, we thank the School of Nursing, School of Public Health, Goizueta School of Business, the Laney Graduate School’s New Thinkers/New Leaders Program, the Center for Mind, Brain, and Culture, the James Weldon Johnson Institute for Race and Difference, the Ethics Center, the Office of Sustainability Issues, and the Institute for Developing Nations.
 Special thanks to Dr. Ellen Idler, Samuel Candler Dobbs Professor of Sociology, as well.
-We also appreciate the support of the Departments of Psychology and Philosophy as well as The Law School at Georgia State University and the Department of Sociology at the University of Georgia.
+We also appreciate the support of the Departments of Psychology and Philosophy at Georgia State University as well as the Department of Sociology at the University of Georgia.